 Arnica Montana

-Dr. Brown may recommend arnica in topical gel or cream form after certain facial procedures or injectable treatments, but only on certain areas.
+Dr. Brown may recommend arnica in a topical gel or cream form after certain facial procedures or injectable treatments, but only in certain areas.
 Do not apply it directly to open wounds or your incisions.
-Instead, you can lightly massage the arnica gel or cream where there are areas of bruising around the cheeks, mouth or lower eyelids.
+Instead, you can lightly massage the arnica gel or cream where there are areas of bruising around the cheeks, mouth, or lower eyelids.
 Dr. Brown sometimes recommends it after liposuction, when it can be massaged into areas of bruising and swelling for 5-7 days.
 It may reduce bruising and swelling, and you may find it provides some degree of pain relief; however, these claims have not been tested by the FDA.
 The FDA has said that arnica montana taken orally has been reported to cause adverse effects.

 Regarding Potential Nutrient Deficiencies